chocochip13/Coursera_NeuralNetsandDeepLearning/README.md

 # Coursera_NeuralNetsandDeepLearning

-## This repository contains the assignments from the course - Neural Networks and Deep Learning in Coursera which is a part of the Deep learning specialization.
+## This repository contains the assignments from the course - Neural Networks and Deep Learning in Coursera

 Logistic regression/Perceptron has been built using numpy library.